denoland/manual/node.md

   manager to install packages locally.
 - And finally, a general section of [frequently asked questions](./node/faqs.md)

-That being said, some differences cannot be overcome:
+That being said, some differences cannot be overcome at the moment:

-- Node has a plugin system that is incompatible with Deno, and Deno will never support Node plugins.
+- Node has a plugin system that is incompatible with Deno.
 If the Node code you want to use requires a "native" Node plugin, it won't work under Deno.
 - Node has some built-in modules (e.g. like `vm`) that are effectively incompatible with the scope of Deno and therefore there aren't easy ways to provide a _polyfill_ of the functionality in Deno.